zstankow/db-design-atp/README.md

 1. parse the user arguments and filters using `argparse` library.
 2. Create the DB "tennis".
 3. Aquiring the data within the website's tables by webscraping using `selenium`.
+4. Aquiring data from Instagram using `instagrapi`
-4. Inserting the data into the DB created in stage two.
+5. Inserting the data into the DB created in stage two.

 ## User Arguments:

 Four possible arguments are available:
-- create_db - scrapes all the relevant data from the years 2014 and onwards
-- empty_db - creates empty DB tennis with the relevant tables
 - ranking - prints the top x players from the year y
 - tournaments - prints all the tournaments from the year y
+- empty_db - creates empty DB tennis with the relevant tables
+- create_db - scrapes all the relevant data from the years 2014 and onwards
+- fill_insta - scrapes instagram account data from ranked players

 For example:
 ```